Ed Zehr's Aerodynamic Analysis

 deflection (which was quite small on the FDR tape) and the

 incidence angle of the horizontal tail.
-Anyone who feels that such
+Anyone who feels that

 things are important in a rough approximation such as this should